Christ the King aims to be an inclusive school

 This document covers provision for our pupils with SEND, which is additional to and different from our main school curriculum and are linked to the targets on our IEPs.

-IEPs are used to support children with specific needs, it is a tool to help plan, teach, monitor and evaluate their progress.
+IEPs are used to support children with specific needs on the SEND register, it is a tool to help plan, teach, monitor and evaluate their progress.

 They are written by the class teacher in conjunction with the parent/carer and child.
 Once implemented the IEP is evaluated regularly, with new targets set or existing targets modified.